munificent/game-programming-patterns/book/game-loop.markdown

 beautifully but turns players' phones into space heaters before running out of juice thirty minutes later is not a game that makes people happy.

-Now, you may need to think about making your game look great, but also use as little CPU as possible.
+Now, you may need to think not only about making your game look great, but also use as little CPU as possible.
 There will likely be an *upper* bound to performance where you let the CPU sleep if you've done all the work you need to do in a frame.